chunhui-zhang/chunhui-zhang/index.md

 <div class="image-txt-container">
 <div>
 <h2>Biography</h2>
 I received my B.S. degree from the School of Mathematics and Computational Science at Hunan University of Science and Technology.
 I am currently a Master student at the Institute of Information Engineering at Chinese Academy of Sciences and the School of Cyber Security at the University of Chinese Academy of Sciences.
-My major research interests include machine learning and visual tracking.
+My major research interests include machine learning, contrastive learning and visual tracking.

 <br><br>
 **:star2: News:**